| | | |

 Context

-The two apps are in managed in two separate GitHub repositories so that contributors are spared any unnecessary complexity when working on either apps.
-It would however be better to factor out the shared code into a Swift package that contains the code used in both apps.
-At the time of writing this, the shared code is already organized into a subdirectory that occurs in both apps.
-But because there is a copy of that subdirectory in both projects, code changes in the shared code need to be manually duplicated.
-That is not efficient and needs solving.
+It would, however, be better to factor out the shared code into a Swift package that contains the common code.
+At the time of writing, the shared code is already organized into a subdirectory that is included in both apps.
+But this means that changes to the shared code still need to be manually synchronized.
+That clearly needs improvement.

 Youtube